combinatorist/depject/README.md

 deopinionate software.
 It should be easy to change any particular opinion.

-Another way to look at this, is the goal is to make pull-requests that merge easily. with node's module system, a dependant module must declare exactly which modules they depend on.
+Another way to look at this, is the goal is to make pull-requests that merge easily.
+With node's module system, a dependant module must declare exactly which modules they depend on.
 That means, to add a feature, you need to add a new file implementing it, and also update files that use that.

 To contrast, in `depject` if that feature is the same _shape_ as one already existing, you only need to add that file.
-This means you can add merge two new features, with out a conflict.
+This means you can merge two new features, with out a conflict.

 ## patterns